China's Huawei launches server chipset as it taps new growth channels

 Huawei, which derives the bulk of its revenue from selling telecommunications equipment and smartphones, is seeking growth avenues in cloud computing and enterprise services as its equipment business comes under increased scrutiny in the West wary of Chinese government influence over the firm.
 Huawei has repeatedly denied any such influence.

-Chinese firms are also seeking to minimize the impact of a trade dispute which has seen China and the United States slap tariffs on each other's technology imports.
+Chinese firms are also seeking to minimise the impact of a trade dispute which has seen China and the United States slap tariffs on each other's technology imports.

 For Huawei, the launch of the chipset - called the Kunpeng 920 and designed by subsidiary HiSilicon - boosts its credentials as a semiconductor designer.